Table of Contents

 ii.
 Multiple examinations

-If a student has two scheduled examinations on a single day or an examination in an afternoon followed by one the next morning, the student may request an alternative examination schedule.
+If a student has two scheduled examinations on a single day or an examination in the afternoon followed by one the next morning, the student may request an alternative examination schedule.
 A request to reschedule a final examination must be submitted by the end of the fifth week of the semester to the Associate Dean for Academic Programs and Student Advancement or designee who, in consultation with the instructors concerned, will arrange for an alternate time for one of the examinations, if justified.
 A request to reschedule other examinations must be submitted at least two weeks before the examination is set to occur.
 An examination ordinarily will not be rescheduled to a date earlier than that specified on the exam schedule.

 iii.
 Special accommodations